kevinlawler/kona/README.md

 **Windows**

 You can find an executable version of Kona [here](https://github.com/kevinlawler/kona/releases).
+Download k.exe.
+Use Windows "Explorer" to move k.exe from the "Download" directory to another directory ... or not.
+Double click on k.exe in "Explorer" to start a Kona session.
+Alternatively, start a "cmd" console window, navigate to the directory containing k.exe, and key in "k".

 **Build from source**